meilisearch/integration-guides/guides/cypress.md

 ## Conclusion

 Testing in front-end became a more accessible task.
-We should not hesitate to add tests as they avoid losing **a lot of time** on the long run.
+We should not hesitate to add tests as they avoid losing **a lot of time** in the long run 🏃‍♀️